davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 }
 ```

 The above example stores a normal `Dictionary<int, string>` in an async local and does some parallel processing on it.
 While this may be obvious from the above example, async locals allow arbitrary code on arbitrary threads to access the execution context and thus any async locals associated with said context.
-As a result, it is important to assume that data can be accessed concurrently and should be made thread safe as a result.
+As a result, it is important to assume that data can be accessed concurrently and should be made thread-safe as a result.

 ```C#
 class AmbientValues